Nicolas Slonimsky: Later life and work

 In 1964 Slonimsky's wife died and he moved to Los Angeles.
 He taught at UCLA for three years, and lectured and spoke about music, introducing himself to classes by spelling out his name: "Slonimsky.
 S–L–O as in 'slow', N–I–M as in 'nimble', S–K–Y as in 'sky'."
 He possessed a sly sense of humor, and was a regular guest on radio and television programs, including Johnny Carson's Tonight Show.
 New York public television station WNET filmed an interview with him for the "Aging" segment of the PBS series The Mind.

 He became a friend of avant-garde composer and rock guitarist Frank Zappa, and performed some of his own compositions at a Zappa concert in Santa Monica, California, in 1981.
 He named his cat Grody-to-the-Max after learning the phrase from Zappa's daughter Moon Zappa.

 Slonimsky wrote the Lectionary of Music as a "reading dictionary," as he called it.
 Then in 1988, he published his autobiography, Perfect Pitch, filled with anecdotes about musical figures of the 20th century, including his mentors and colleagues.

 For his 98th birthday, he visited Saint Petersburg to participate in a music festival.
 A documentary of his life including video of this visit, A Touch of Genius, was broadcast by Film America on his 100th birthday.
-He died in Los Angeles in 1995 at the age of 101, 4 years after the Dissolution of the Soviet Union.
+He died in Los Angeles in 1995 at the age of 101.
 His papers are archived in the Library of Congress.